 We are not lawyers, and cannot and will not provide legal assistance, legal advice about any software licensing or patent issue.
 We won’t be able to answer questions about the legal significance of the facts, licensing issues, nor conduct legal research, or provide information about the legal deadlines that might apply to your situation.
 You or your legal representative needs to determine these issues for yourself before you distribute your product.
 A good place to start might be to see how not to do things, at the gpl-violations.org project.

-No one on this or any uClinux.org web site, whether they are a volunteer contributor, end user, or Analog Devices employee or contractor can or should offer legal advice or speculation, about the Intellectual Property (IP), or any other legal topic, that may or may not be in the uClinux or derivative distribution.
+No one on this web site, whether they are a volunteer contributor, end user, or Analog Devices employee or contractor can or should offer legal advice or speculation, about the Intellectual Property (IP), or any other legal topic, that may or may not be in the uClinux or buildroot distribution.
 Any such questions, (or answers) may be removed without from this site without notice.

 That is up to you, and your legal team.
 Before you decide what you want to do -- you must review the license terms of every particular component you are using, and determine what you are able to do.
 Here are some papers which might make you think about releasing your source code under an open source or free software license.